-Strategic Responses
+Organizational Strategic Responses

 To establish current strategic responses by Saccos in Nyeri County to changes in environment, specific strategies were posed to the respondents to indicate the levels of adjustments they have effected in response to the changes in the environment.
+The adjustments were ranked on a 5-point likert scale.
 A mean score and a standard deviation was computed for each strategy, with 1 taken to mean the lowest level and 5 to mean the highest level.
 The strategic responses identified were restructuring, marketing, diversification, market development, product development and pricing strategies.
 These were considered to be the major strategic variables that Saccos in Nyeri County pursued in responding to the changes of environmental conditions.